Petit Brabancon (band)

 Petit Brabancon is a Japanese supergroup, active since 2021.
-It consists of vocalist Kyo (Dir en grey), drummer yukihiro (L'Arc-en-Ciel), guitarists Miya (Mucc) and antz (Tokyo Shoegazer), and bassist Hirofumi Takamatsu (The Novembers).
-Having been secretly writing and recording music since 2018, the band was not publicly unveiled until December 2021.
+It consists of vocalist Kyo (Dir En Grey), drummer yukihiro (L'Arc-en-Ciel), guitarists Miya (Mucc) and antz (Tokyo Shoegazer), and bassist Hirofumi Takamatsu (The Novembers).
+Having been secretly writing and recording music since 2018 or 2019, the band was not publicly unveiled until December 2021.

 History

-A big fan of yukihiro since his days in Zi:Kill, Dir en grey vocalist Kyo approached the drummer about working together four or five years previously.
+A big fan of yukihiro since his days in Zi:Kill, Dir En Grey vocalist Kyo approached the drummer about working together four or five years previously.
 With Kyo not interested in duos, they set out to recruit a five-member band.
 Needing someone more prolific in composing than himself, yukihiro suggested Mucc guitarist Miya, believing he would also match Kyo's style of loud music.
 Miya accepted after talking and drinking with Kyo and learning all that the two had in common, such as upbringings and music tastes, including both being big fans of Zi:Kill.
-He started composing songs in 2018.
+He started composing songs in 2018 or 2019.
 It was a while before yukihiro suggested The Novembers bassist Hirofumi Takamatsu and Tokyo Shoegazer guitarist Kiyomi "antz" Watanabe to complete the lineup.
 Takamatsu said he accepted immediately after getting a call from yukihiro's manager in 2019.
 He started using a five-string bass, something he had never done before, at the other members' request. antz had played in yukihiro's Acid Android project for about ten years, but left them in 2012.
 His Tokyo Shoegazer bandmate Hiroshi Sasabuchi had spoken with yukihiro and told antz to get in touch with him.
 After they caught up in person, yukihiro then called antz and asked him to join the new band in 2019.
 Not wanting a cool name or a funny one, Kyo named the group after the Petit Brabançon dog breed.
 He said, despite being a small breed, they have an image of being feisty and barking a lot.
 He personally owns a dog of a very similar breed.